OSH Answers Fact Sheets

 |Nunavut||Overnight minimum temperature only, Camp Sanitation Regulation||18°C min|

 Some Canadian occupational health and safety regulations specify a minimum temperature for indoor work environments in buildings that are normally heated (see Table 3).
 As indicated in Table 3, some jurisdictions have adopted the ACGIH TLVs for both heat and cold exposure for outdoor work.

 The ACGIH has adopted the guidelines developed by the Saskatchewan Labour for working outdoors in cold weather conditions.
 These guidelines recommend protective clothing and limits on exposure time (Table 4).
 The recommended exposure times are based on the wind chill factor, a scale based on air temperature and wind speed.
 The work-break schedule applies to any four-hour period with moderate or heavy activity.
 The warm-up break periods are of 10 minute duration in a warm location.
 The schedule assumes that "normal breaks" are taken once every two hours.
 At the end of a 4-hour period, an extended break (e.g. lunch break) in a warm location is recommended.
-More information is available in the ACGIH publications "2013 TLVs® and BEIs®" (or most current) and "Documentation of TLVs® and BEIs®" and on the Saskatchewan Labour web page Cold Conditions Guidelines for Outside Workers.
+For more information see the webpage from the Occupational Health and Safety Division of the Government of Saskatchewan on Working Outdoors in Saskatchewan.

 |Table 4 |